+Assessment Summary

 Paper 1 Paper 2

 English Legal System Criminal Law

 1 hour 30 minutes 1 hour 30 minutes

 75 marks 60 marks

 Section A: five compulsory Section A: one compulsory

 questions. scenario-based problem question

 There are four short answer using source material.
 There are

 questions and one extended three parts to the question.

 answer question.
 Section B: one question from a

 Section B: two essays from a choice of two.
 There are two

 choice of three.
 There are two parts to the question: one short

 parts to each essay. answer question and one essay.

-Externally assessed Externally assessed
+Externally assessed.
+Externally assessed.

 50% of the AS Level 50% of the AS Level

 25% of the A Level 25% of the A Level

 Paper 3 Paper 4

 Law of Contract Law of Tort

 1 hour 30 minutes 1 hour 30 minutes

-1 hour 30 minutes

-75 marks 1 hour 30 minutes 75 marks

 75 marks 75 marks

-75 marks Section A: one scenario-based 75 marks Section A: one scenario-based

-75 marks Section A: one scenario-based problem question from a choice 75 marks Section A: one scenario-based problem question from a choice

-75 marks Section A: one scenario-based problem question from a choice of two 75 marks Section A: one scenario-based problem question from a choice of two
+Section A : one scenario-based Section A: one scenario-based

-75 marks Section A: one scenario-based problem question from a choice of two Section B: two essays from a 75 marks Section A: one scenario-based problem question from a choice of two Section B: two essays from a
+problem question from a choice problem question from a choice

+of two of two

-75 marks Section A: one scenario-based problem question from a choice of two Section B: two essays from a choice of three 75 marks Section A: one scenario-based problem question from a choice of two Section B: two essays from a choice of three
+Section B: two essays from a Section B : two essays from a

+choice of three choice of three

+Externally assessed.
+Externally assessed.

+25% of the A Level 25% of the A Level

 Possible job titles related to Law are: Administrative Lawyer, Advocate, Arbitrator, Attorney, Case Manager, Commercial Rights Manager, Compliance officer and Compliance Specialist.

 CAIE International Project Qualification AS/ A Level Syllabus 9980